Overlapping signals in next-generation gravitational wave observatories: A recipe for selecting the best parameter estimation technique: Estimation of bias due to overlapping signals

 Previous work~\cite{johnson2024} with Fisher matrices indicated that the biases due to overlapping signals occur when time-frequency tracks of the signals intersect, which is equivalent to nonvanishing cross-correlation between the signals.
 We verify this explicitly with the PE results on our 500 astrophysical injections into zero noise.
 We plot the Jensen-Shannon divergence (JSD)~\cite{lin1991} between posteriors obtained with one and two signals in the strain as a function of the match $|M|$ between the signals $A$ and $B$:

 which is just normalized cross-correlation.
 JSD is a measure of the statistical distance between distributions $p$ and $q$.
 It is defined by

 where $m=(p+q)/2$ is the mixture distribution and

 is the relative entropy~\cite{kullback1951} between the distributions.
+We chose JSD as our distance measure as it is symmetric between the distributions.
 In ~\citet{shaw2020} the authors have shown that when sampling with \textsc{Bilby} package statistical fluctuations of the sampler lead to JSD of up to 0.0015 nats between the marginalized 1D posteriors.
 We adopt $\mbox{JSD}>0.0015$ as our criterion of bias due to presence of overlapping signals.

 The results can be seen in Fig.~\ref{fig:jsd_match}.
 We plot the JSD between the chirp mass posteriors obtained through PE with one and two signals in the strain as a function of the match between the signals.
 We see that more similar signals (higher match) lead to larger distortion of the posteriors due to overlaps (higher JSD) as predicted.